LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 The function above is simply a decorator function.
 Inside this function, you check if there is an `Authorization` field in the headers part of the request; if this is missing, you return an authorization error.

 Next, you check if it exists but is not valid; if it is not valid, you also return an authorization error.

 If everything goes fine, then the view function is called.
 As you can see, you return `f(current_user, *args, **kwargs)`, where `f` is the next decorator or function that's being called after this decorator -- in your case, the view function, which means that the first argument of any view function that uses this decorator must be `current_user`.

 ## Auth Routes

 You currently have a route to creating a new user, but you don't have one to log in.
 From what you have above, you're checking if the token passed as the header is valid, but now the question is -- how do you get to know the token.
-Basically, the login route is where you fetch the token and send it to the client.
+Basically, the login route fetches the token and sends it to the client.

 Add the following function below the `add_user` function: